xnslong/guess-stack/README.md

 # guess-stack

 When taking samples of call stacks from a process in flight, some root stack nodes may be lost if the stack is too deep.
-Then the stacks cannot align with each other anymore, it will very hard to analyze.
+Then the stacks cannot align with each other anymore, it will be hard to analyze.

 For example, following is a FlameGraph whose stacks have their root call nodes lost, it becomes hard to understand.